Vintage Embroidered Flour Sack Towels are such a treasure! They are useful in the kitchen, beautiful, and have a rich history.

 Keeping Them Out Where They Can Be Appreciated

-After all that hard work of bringing these towels back to life, there was no way I was going to pack them back in a box to be stored away for years.
+After all that hard work of bringing these towels back to life, there was no way I was packing them back in a box to be stored away for years again.

 I wouldn’t use these towels to do the “heavy lifting” in my kitchen, but they certainly look beautiful hanging on my stove…